jupyter/jupyter/docs/source/contributing/dev-contributions/contrib_guide.rst

 please report it to `security@ipython.org <mailto:security@ipython.org>`_.
 If you prefer to encrypt your security reports, you can use `this PGP public key <https://jupyter-notebook.readthedocs.io/en/stable/_downloads/1d303a645f2505a8fd283826fafc9908/ipython_security.asc>`_.

+.. rubric:: Footnotes

+.. [#f1] A flow chart with 14 labeled boxes linked by arrows.
+The chart is uni-directional.
+At each step, arrows point forward to one or more boxes and back to the previous box or boxes.
+Here the flow chart is described as lists in which the possible next steps are listed beneath each box label.
+   1. Start
+      1a. forward to 'Find an issue to address'
+   2. Find an issue to address
+      2a. forward to 'Identify the relevant section of the codebase'
+   3. Identify the relevant section of the codebase 3a. forward to 'Write simple test cases to verify that your fix or enhancement works.'
+   4. Write simple test cases to verify that your fix or enhancement works.
+      4a. forward to 'Implement the bug fix or enhancement in the appropriate location'
+   5. Implement the bug fix or enhancement in the appropriate location.
+       5a.
+Forward to 'Run the test suite and verify that the updated code works appropriately.'
+   6. Run the test suite and verify that the updated code works appropriately.
+      6a. forward to 'Test suit passes!'
+      6b. forward to 'Test suit fails!'
+   7. Test suit fails
+      7a. forward to 'Identify and fix any issues in the new code that might be causing errors.
+Refer to the mailing list or Gitter channel for help.'
+   8. Identify and fix any issues in the new code that might be causing errors.
+Refer to the mailing list or Gitter channel for help.
+      8a. back to 'Run the test suite and verify that the updated code works appropriately'
+   9. Test suit passes!
+      9a. forward to 'Submit a pull request to the appropriate repository with your awesome code!'
+   10. Submit a pull request to the appropriate repository with your awesome code!
+      10a. forward to 'Reviewer approves and merges the PR' 10b. forward to 'Reviewer responds with changes you should make to the PR'
+   11. Reviewer responds with changes you should make to the PR 11a. forward to 'Apply the necessary fixes or updates to the pull request'
+   12. Apply the necessary fixes or updates to the pull request' 12a. back to 'Submit a pull request to the appropriate repository with your awesome code!'
+   13. Reviewer approves and merges the PR'
+      13a. forward to 'Rejoice and repeat!'
+   14. 'Rejoice and repeat!'